Zach McKinstry Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have a 4.16 team ERA that ranks 12th among all MLB pitching staffs.
+- The Guardians have a 4.02 team ERA that ranks 11th across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in the league.
+- The Guardians give up the eighth-fewest home runs in baseball (16 total, 0.9 per game).

-- Gaddis (0-1) gets the starting nod for the Guardians in his fourth start of the season.
-He has an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.
+- The Guardians are sending Quantrill (0-1) out to make his fourth start of the season.
+He is 0-1 with a 5.74 ERA and nine strikeouts through 15 2/3 innings pitched.

-- In his last appearance on Tuesday against the New York Yankees, the right-hander tossed three innings, allowing eight earned runs while surrendering eight hits.
+- In his most recent time out on Friday, the righty went six innings against the Washington Nationals, giving up three earned runs while surrendering six hits.

-- In three games this season, the 25-year-old has put up an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.
+- The 28-year-old has a 5.74 ERA and 5.2 strikeouts per nine innings in three games this season, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.